DDS Memory Footprint increases with number of nodes

 It was observed that the memory footprint of this one DCMs was far smaller than others, about 15-20%.
 However, it worked absolutely normally during configuration and data-taking, indicating that the large memory footprint really serves no useful role.

-#3 Updated by Peter Shanahan over 5 years ago
+#3 Updated by Peter Shanahan almost 6 years ago

 From the OSPL DDS deployment manual, it sounds like discovery can be limited to nodes that need to know about each other using Scope and Role.
 It says Scope can contain a comma-separated list of wildcarded Role expressions.
 Only nodes withe a matching Role would be discovered.